The following information is relevant to the technical language best practices, relevant to writing job steps:

 It is acceptable to start a procedural step with a descriptive statement if a condition must be met before or during an action or a process.
 The descriptive statement must be separated from the remainder of the sentence with a comma or semicolon.
 Acceptable: Acceptable: Not Acceptable: Acceptable:

-NOT ACCEPTABLE
+ACCEPTABLE | NOT ACCEPTABLE |

-If the sensor does not operate correctly, disconnect it from the gearbox.
+If the sensor does not operate correctly, disconnect it from the gearbox. | Disconnect the sensors from the gearbox if it does not operate correctly. |

 After the green light illuminates, open the door.
 (Note: Be wary of safety related conditional statements.
-If possible, put the most important action first).
+If possible, put the most important action first). | Open the door after the green light illuminates. |

 Do not open the door if the pressure is above zero.
-(Note: This is not actually a conditional sentence now, but is the preferred method because the warning not to open the door (i.e. the most important action) is first.
+(Note: This is not actually a conditional sentence now, but is the preferred method because the warning not to open the door (i.e. the most important action) is first. | If pressure is above zero, do not open the door. |

 Numerals